rasadler96/aws_scenario_2/README.md

 AWS programmatic access keys are required.
 These should be stored within a config file, in the format in the template config file.

+Both an input and output bucket should be created within S3.
 The FASTQ files to be run should be present in an input bucket within AWS S3.

 ## Installation